Offutt Air Force Base: U.S. Strategic Command

-President Bush Offutt Conference on 11 September 2001
+President Bush Offutt Conference on September 11, 2001

-On 11 September 2001, President George W. Bush conducted one of the first major strategy sessions for the response to the September 11 attacks from a bunker at the base.
+On September 11, 2001, President George W. Bush conducted one of the first major strategy sessions for the response to the September 11 attacks from a bunker at the base.

 Bush, who was in Florida at the Emma Booker Elementary School in Sarasota at the time of the attacks, first flew from Sarasota-Bradenton International Airport to Barksdale AFB in Louisiana and then to Offutt en route back to Washington, DC.
 Bush arrived at 2:50pm, conducted a video conference in an underground command bunker and left for Washington, DC at 4:30pm.

-Air Force One left Barksdale AFB for Offutt AFB around 1:30pm.
+Air Force One left Barksdale AFB for Offutt AFB around 1:30 p.m.
 The Air Force One entourage was pared down to a few essential staffers such as Ari Fleischer, Andrew Card, Karl Rove, Dan Bartlett, Brian Montgomery, and Gordon Johndroe, plus about five reporters.
 During the flight, Bush remained in "continuous contact" with both the White House Situation Room and Vice President Dick Cheney in the Presidential Emergency Operations Center.

-Air Force One landed at Offutt shortly before 3:00pm.
-At 3:06pm, Bush passed through security to the US Strategic Command Underground Command Center (41°06′50″N 095°55′04″W) and was taken into an underground bunker designed to withstand a nuclear blast.
+Air Force One landed at Offutt shortly before 3:00 p.m.
+At 3:06 p.m, Bush passed through security to the US Strategic Command Underground Command Center (41°06′50″N 095°55′04″W) and was taken into an underground bunker designed to withstand a nuclear blast.
 There, he held a teleconference call with Vice President Cheney, National Security Advisor Condoleezza Rice, Defense Secretary Donald Rumsfeld, Deputy Secretary of State Richard Armitage, CIA Director George Tenet, Transportation Secretary Norman Mineta, and others.
 The meeting lasted about an hour.
 Rice recalled that during the meeting, Tenet told Bush, "Sir, I believe it's al-Qaeda.
 We're doing the assessment but it looks like, it feels like, it smells like al-Qaeda."
 The White House staff was preparing for Bush to address the nation from the Offutt bunker, but Bush decided instead to return to Washington.
-Air Force One left Offutt around 4:30pm.
+Air Force One left Offutt around 4:30 p.m.